Integration

 .RunForEach(Console.WriteLine, materializer);

 You may notice two extra parameters here.
 One of the advantages of Akka.Streams (and reactive streams in general) over Reactive Extensions is the notion of backpressure - absent in Rx.NET.
 This puts a constraint of limiting the rate of incoming events from upstream.
-If an observable will be producing events faster than downstream is able to consume them, the source stage will start to buffer them up to a provided maxBufferCapacity
+If an observable will be producing events faster than downstream is able to consume them, the source stage will start to buffer them up to a provided maxBufferCapacity limit.
+Once that limit is reached, an overflow strategy will be applied.
+There are several different overflow strategies to choose from:

-option is not supported by Source.FromObservable
+Any other OverflowStrategy option is not supported by Source.FromObservable stage.

 Integrating with Event Handlers

 C# events can also be used as a potential source of an Akka.NET stream.
-This is possible using Source.FromEvent
+This is possible using Source.FromEvent methods.
+Example:

 Source.FromEvent<RoutedEventArgs>(